 This next part divides Scream fans.
 In the one and only dream sequence in the series, Maureen Prescott visits Sidney and I personally like it, but I understand why people don’t.
 The Scream movies have always been based in reality and dream sequences take you out of that.
 However, let’s look at the positives here.
-It’s clear Sidney is dealing with the demons of her mother, so it makes sense Sidney would be having dreams like this.
-Also, this is coming from the same man who directed Nightmare On Elm Street.
+It’s clear Sidney is dealing with the demons of her mother, so it makes sense Sidney would be having nightmares like this.
+Also, this is coming from the same man who created Nightmare On Elm Street.
 We love the homage.
 Above all else, this scene is absolutely haunting and Neve Campbell’s performance here is as strong as it’s ever been.

 45) Scream 2: Aftermath of Cici’s Murder.
 Sidney Is Attacked (0:35:17-0:40:52)